traditionally dutch! THE SECOND DAY OF DUTCH CHRISTMAS

 THE DUTCH CHRISTMAS DINNER – GOURMETTEN

-Just watch out… someone might try to steal your food from the pan! 😄
+Just be careful — someone may try to steal your food from the grill!

 Source:De Speld